 Healthy Alternative – Shamrock Shake Recipe!

-2 cups all natural vanilla ice cream or 2 cups soy ice cream or rice ice cream
+2 cups all natural vanilla ice cream or 2 cups coconut ice cream or rice ice cream

 1/4 teaspoon real mint extract